ohsik/favorite-authors/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Favorite Authors allow you to add all of your favorite authors on your account.
+Favorite Authors allows you to add all of your favorite authors on your account.
 Simply add `<?php fav_authors_link(); ?>` on your template files to display Favorite button and use `[favorite-authors-list]` shortcode on page or post to show favorited author list.

 Please email me for any comments or questions o@ohsikpark.com